bbauska/BI-JS-for-webdev/README.md

 perception that JavaScript was a complementary technology to Java, even though the two languages are quite different.

 JavaScript has become one of the most widely used programming languages in the world, and it is an essential tool for web developers today.
 In fact, according to some estimates, JavaScript is used over 95% of all websites on the Internet.

 Where else beyond the browser can JavaScript be executed?
 JavaScript is a versatile programming language that can be used to create both front end and backend applications.
 It is primarily known for its use in web development, where it is used to add interactivity and dynamic effects to web page.

-However, JavaScript can also be used to build serverside applications that run on web server, as well as desktop and mobile applications, and even on IoT devices.
+However, JavaScript can also be used to build serverside applications that run on a web server, as well as desktop and mobile applications, and even on IoT devices.
 This versatility is one of the greatest trends of JavaScript as it allows developers to use a single programming language to build applications across a wide range of platforms and devices.
 This not only makes development more efficient, but also enables developers to create interactive and responsive user interfaces that can respond to user input in real time.

 Web browsers use different JavaScript engines to interpret and execute JavaScript code.
 For example, V8 is used by Chrome, SpiderMonkey by Firefox, and Chakra by Internet Explorer.
 Each engine has its own unique features and performance characteristics.

-What are the tasks that in browser JavaScript can perform?
+What are the tasks that JavaScript can perform?
 Let&apos;s look at some.

 It can manipulate HTML and CSS.
 JavaScript can change the style and content of elements on a web page.
 For example, by hiding or showing an element, or changing its color, or size, or maybe animating it.
 Handling user events, JavaScript can respond to user interactions with the page, such as clicking a button, submitting a form, or scrolling, and trigger corresponding actions such as, displaying a message or updating the page content.

 Validate forms, JavaScript can check the user input in a web form.
 For example, to ensure that a required field is not left blank, that a phone number is valid, or that a password means a certain criteria.

 Add interactivity, JavaScript can add interactive elements to a web page such as drop down menus, image sliders, or pop up windows to enhance the user experience and engage users with the content.